 - Don't idly throw away the potential team-saving effect of Immortality Field.
 It's best reserved for a powerful ult combo play made by the other team if you think one is close to dropping.
 Think the agony of Zarya with either Hanzo or D.Va.

 - If the enemy team has set up really problematic sniping positions, you can drop the Field in a position that allows the rest of the team to peak around and pick off the problem.
 Just remember to keep that healing coming while they're busy taking out the trash.

 - You can tell if your teammates are experiencing the projection of the Immortality Field by looking at the new bar that appears at the end of their individual health bars.

 If you study Baptiste's artwork carefully you'll see that he actually has an exoskeleton.
 If you hold the Shift button down, you'll be able to charge up a jump.
 The longer you keep Shift held down, the bigger the jump will be, although it does have a maximum limit!

 This extra ability has been included to ensure that, as a support character, Baptiste has a way of disengaging with the enemy.

-Because of the healing grenade's splash damage, the team also wanted Baptiste to have a way of reaching height quickly and then raining heals onto his team below.
+Because of the healing grenade's splash damage, it also means that Baptiste has a way of reaching height quickly and then raining heals down onto his team below.

 Amplification Matrix - Ultimate